Neglected solutions in quadratic gravity: The family

 As an explicit example, consider the models with $\omega = 841/81$, that have a solution with $p=13$, $q=10$ and the indicial structure $\lbrace 1/5 ,13/10 \rbrace$ in modified Schwarzschild coordinates --- or $(-3/2,13/2)_0$ in the standard ones.
 Setting $r_0 = 0$, its first few terms read

-Note that although steps of $r^{1/10}$ were assumed, many coefficients actually vanish.
+Note that although $r^{1/10}$ increments were assumed, many coefficients actually vanish.
 This seems to be a feature of the solutions in this family, with the effect that solutions with similar $\tau$ could have similar steps.
-For example, the pattern of exponents of the solution with $\tau=25/19 \approx 1.32$ (for the models with $\omega = 42025/5184$) looks similar to the one above with $\tau=1.3$, despite having very different base steps.
+For example, the pattern of exponents of the solution with $\tau=25/19 \approx 1.32$ (for the models with $\omega = 42025/5184$) looks similar to that above with $\tau=1.3$, despite their very different base steps.

 All solutions in this family are such that $R \neq 0$ and they contain curvature singularities.
 For instance, \beq